tdaverse/tdarec/tests/testthat/_snaps/zzz-step-vpd-tropical-coordinates.md

       -- Operations
       * persistent features from a Rips filtration of: dist
-      * tropical coordinates of: dist_pd
+      * tropical coordinates of: dist

 ---